Michael Wysolovski Held A Teenage Girl As A Sex Slave For Over A Year, Gets No Prison Time

 On May 23, 2016, as previously reported by The Inquisitr, then-16-year-old Hailey Burns disappeared without a trace from her family’s North Carolina home.
 Soon, her parents found a diary that indicated that she had met a man online and intended to meet him in person.
 She was not heard from for over a year.

-Meanwhile, on the day she disappeared from her home, she walked three miles to meet up with the man — Wysolovski — and then went with him to his home in Decatur, Georgia before later moving to Duluth, Georgia.
+Meanwhile, on the day she disappeared from her home, she walked three miles to meet up with the man — Wysolovski — and then went with him to his home in Decatur, Georgia, before later moving to Duluth, Georgia.

 Initially, prosecutor Michael DeTardo said, the two were in a consensual relationship during which they acted out BDSM scenes involving biting, whipping, and other forms of violence.